jkvastad/Minimal-Unity-Netcode-Project/README.md

 If this does not work then...
 * You might have typed in the wrong address.
 * You might have a firewall rule blocking localhost traffic (or not allowing it).
-* You might have a bad netcode version, see [technical notes on MUNP](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/edit/master/README.md#technical-notes-on-munp).
+* You might have a bad netcode version, see [technical notes on MUNP](https://github.com/jkvastad/Minimal-Unity-Netcode-Project#technical-notes-on-munp).

 ### Computer A on Lan 1 to computer A on Lan 1

-Similar to localhost, but using computer A's LAN IP.
+Similar to localhost-to-localhost, but using computer A's LAN IP.
 On e.g. Windows this can be found by running the command ipconfig in the command prompt.

-* If you host on computer A localhost, you cannot connect to computer A on A's LAN IP and vice versa - the IPs must match.
+To test that this works with MUNP, do the following.

+1. Computer A starts two instances of MUNP, instance a and b.
+2. Instance a enters IP e.g. 192.168.m.n and clicks Listen Server.
+A cube should appear in the window.
+3. Instance b enters IP e.g. 192.168.m.n and clicks client.
+Another cube should spawn, being rocketed away due to rigidbody collision.

+Note that even though both this and the localhost to localhost scenario have packets arriving at computer A sent from computer A, it is not possible to mix-and-match IPs.
+If you host at localhost and send to IP 192.168.m.n or vice versa the packets will be dropped.

 ### Computer A on Lan 1 to computer B on Lan 1

-If the destination is on LAN 1 the packet is routed to destination IP Y.
+If the destination is on LAN 1 the packet is routed to destination LAN IP Y at step 4 in the example packet journey instead of going through the routers remote interface.

 ## Technical notes on MUNP

 * MUNP can host a listen server (server + client) to which clients may connect.
+* Unity (and other game services such as Steam and Unreal) [use port 7777 as default](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Registered_ports).
 * Since MUNP is purposefully made to be minimal, there is no error handling for bad connections.
 Think of each MUNP instance as a one-shot program, if something goes wrong just close and restart.
 * Follow the "step by step project recreation.txt" if you want to go through creating MUNP manually.
 * MUNP is made for Unity 2022.2.1f1 using Netcode 1.1.0.
 Be wary that there is no guarantee untested Netcode packages actually work - a hard to spot problem.
 You can always make your own MUNP to check a specific configuration.